rhodyprog4ds/BrownFall25/resources/glossary.md

 suffix
 :  additional part of the name that gets added to end of a name in a merge operation

+target
+:  the output of a prediction algorithm
+:  the dependent variable

 test accuracy
 :  percentage of predictions that the model predict correctly, based on held-out (previously unseen) test data